NnamdiJr/nnamdijr.github.io/_posts/2016-12-10-Galvanize-Data-Science.md

 <br>Thanks for your endless understanding and support! [@Grace](https://www.facebook.com/grace.wei.7547)

 Additionally, I finally discovered the other Airbnb Data Science Associate in my cohort!

-<br>We talked about the DSI and our thoughts on moving on to Airbnb afterwards.
+We talked about the DSI and our thoughts on moving on to Airbnb afterwards.
 It wass cool to be able to trade thoughts since our experience for the next 5+ months will be so similar.

 On another note, the few other Airbnb Data Science Associate scholarship winners I've met have told me they are very reluctant to reveal that they got the scholarship.